philipnickel/02613_HPC_project/README.md

     Where roughly 84% is parallelized.

 - c) What is your theoretical maximum speed-up according to Amdahl's law?
-How much of thatdid you achieve?
+How much of that did you achieve?
 How many cores did that take?

-    With the fomer estimated parallel fraction, the maxmimum speed-up according to Amdahl's law is found as:
+    With the former estimated parallel fraction, the maximum speed-up according to Amdahl's law is found as:

     $$S(\infty) = \frac{1}{1 - 0.84} \approx 6.23 $$

     From the figure in 5.a, it is seen that a speedup of around 4 is achieved with 16 parallel threads.

-- d) How long would you estimate it would take to process all floorplans using your fastestparallel solution?
+- d) How long would you estimate it would take to process all floorplans using your fastest parallel solution?

   Considering that the runtime of the statically parallelized script with 16 cores is approximately 51.145 seconds for 20 floorplans, the time per floorplan is about 2.557 seconds.
 Assuming this rate, processing all floorplans would take around 3 hours, 14 minutes, and 48 seconds.

   This demonstrates that static parallelization significantly reduced the original runtime, as about 8 hours has been cut off.
-This would mean than more than half of the original runtime has been removed with static parallelization.
+This would mean that more than half of the original runtime has been removed with static parallelization.

 **6.** The amount of iterations needed to reach convergence will vary from floorplan to floorplan.
 Re-do your parallelization experiment using dynamic scheduling.